The Beautiful Elf City and Elf Church by Hotel Laki in South-Iceland

 After telling us several stories of encounters with the elves on this spot we stopped by the Elf Church and he told us to join hands and sing to the elves as a "thank you" for being allowed to visit their habitation.
 It was so lovely, a moment to truly remember; holding hands by the Elf Church singing to the elves in this mystical pink and orange light from the evening sun!

 Hörður told us that he often showed small groups staying at his hotel around the Elf City and told them stories.
 And afterward, they always held hands and sang to the elves.
 What a lovely tradition.

 You will find ruins of an old turf farm on the land of Efri-Vík from way back when there was a farm with three households at Efri-Vík.
 The ruins date back to the time of the devastating volcanic eruption from a row of craters called Lakagígar in 1783.

 You can see the ruins of the old turf farm in my photo above.
 It is located on the meadow by Hotel Laki and at the reception of the hotel, you can get a marked map of the surrounding area.

 Agnes became pregnant by the married farmer on the next farm, Sigurður was his name.
-I have also heard another version of the story, that she had become pregnant by the son of the farmer, but a son of a farmer could not marry a poor farmhand.
+I have also heard another version of the story, that she had become pregnant by the son of the farmer, but the son of a farmer could not marry a poor farmhand.
 Either way, Agnes hid her pregnancy as this was not socially acceptable.

 On an August night, Agnes felt that her child was due to be born so she sneaked out and delivered her baby, wrapped it in her shawl, and left it on a hill not far from the farm.